ministryofjustice/laa-crime-forms-common/README.md

 It is currently used for:

 - Shared L10n of strings
-- Prior authority application JSON schema validation
+- JSON schema definition and validation

 It may one day be used for:

 - Shared Non-standard magistrate work item pricing data
-- NSM schema definition and validation
 - Shared logic relating to the LAA crime application store including:
   - Generating tokens to authenticate outgoing requests
   - Verifying tokens on incoming requests